nadyrazalee/hello-world/README.md

 Hye There!

-I'm Nadyra,passionate in codes..traveller..discover new things
+I'm Nadyra,discover new things everyday
-and new knowledge especially in Development of Technology become fascinating day by day with new programming languages